dylansechet/personal_website/src/index.md

 research: |
   My work focuses on building lightweight and explainable neural network for music source separation.
-  I'm exploring topics such as unrolling, time-frequency decompositions and matrix decompositions.
+  I'm exploring topics such as unrolling, time-frequency decompositions and matrix factorization of audio signals.

 news:
   - date: "03/25"